Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 If the employee books holiday on three furloughed days per week the position is mathematically complex.
 The employer would have to pay full salary and NI and any pension contributions for the two days per week the employee is working per week.
 The government grant covers part but not all of the employee’s full holiday pay for their three day a week partially furloughed holiday time.

-Employers must also fund the difference.
+Employers must fund the difference between the government contribution and the furloughed employees’ holiday and other entitlements.
 The following would then apply to further payments depending on which month the holiday is taken:

-- September 2020: The employer could claim a 70% grant subject to a cap of £1,125.
-The full October grant cap would be £1,875 for an employee on full furlough but this will reduce in proportion to the two days part-time hours worked for this employee.
+- July 2021: The employer could claim a 70% grant which is probably subject to a cap of £2,187.50 per month for the hours furloughed employees do not work although government guidance has not yet confirmed this amount.
+(The capped figure is based on the percentage reductions to furlough previously applied in September 2020).
+The full July grant cap for an employee on full furlough would reduce to £1,312.50 in proportion because of the two days part-time hours worked for this employee.
+The employer would pay the NI and any pension contributions and top up to full holiday pay above the 70% grant.

+- August and September 2021: The employer could claim a 60 % grant which is probably subject to a cap of £1,875 for the hours furloughed employees do not work although government guidance has not yet confirmed this amount.
+(The capped figure is based on the percentage reductions to furlough previously applied in September 2020).
+The full August and September will reduce in proportion to £1,125 because of the two days part-time hours worked for this employee.
 The employer would pay the NI and any pension contributions and top up to full holiday pay above the 60% grant.

-- October 2020: The employer could claim a 60 % grant subject to a cap of £1,672.50.
-The full September grant cap would be £2,187.50 for an employee on full furlough but this will reduce in proportion to the two days part-time hours worked for this employee.
-The employer would pay the NI and any pension contributions and top up to full holiday pay above the 70% grant.

 For previous claims employers should remember that: